kardinal-eros/vegsoup-standards/austrian standard list 2008/README.md

 About this reference list
 =========================

-This is a work in progress list of vascular plants, bryophytes and lichens for Austria (and neighboring countries).
+This is a work in progress list of vascular plants, bryophytes and lichens for Austria (and neighboring countries in the Eastern Alps).
 It is aimed to be extended/modified as needed.
 The taxonomic concept is up to date (see below) and is based on the perspective of Austrian's taxonomic authorities.